gabrielcc2/atdbSS2021/README.md

 # atdbSS2019- Range search with neural networks

-This project includes a small programming homework for the course Advanced Topic in Databases.
+This repository includes a small programming homework for the course Advanced Topic in Databases (http://www.dbse.ovgu.de/Lehre/ATDB.html).

 The task consists of employing a neural network for performing range searches on a dataset.